kuokuo123/otter-launcher/README.md

 - type "app" to launch sway-launcher-desktop
 - etc.

-Use your wm's window rules to control otter-launcher's window size.
-It is recommended to use otter-launcher with sway-launcher-desktop, making it an application launcher.
+It is recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop), making it an application launcher.Use your wm's window rules to control its window size.

 ![Demo Gif](./assets/demo.gif)